Mischief City

 Mischief City is a Canadian animated children's television series based on the book of the same name by Tim Wynne-Jones.
-It follows the adventures of eight-year-old Winchell Adams in the extraordinary world of Mischief City.
-While in this fantasy world, Winchell is accompanied by Maxine, another eight-year-old, and her two monsters Hey Hey and Mr. Cube.
+It follows the adventures of Winchell Adams in the extraordinary world of Mischief City.
+While in this fantasy world, Winchell is accompanied by Maxine and her two monsters Hey Hey and Mr. Cube.
 The group often faces odd and unusual problems (such as bathtub races and stopping a meteor of solid peas from hitting the planet) most of which are a direct result of Maxine's troublesome older brother Duane.
-The short-lived series first aired on January 4, 2005.
+The series first aired on January 4, 2005.

 Storyline

 Each episode follows a fairly consistent plot.
 The episodes begin in Winchell's house where Winchell is confronted with a real-world problem (such as his younger sister stealing his sea chimps or realizing how small he is) but before he can solve it, he is whisked away to the fantasy world of Mischief City.
 There he is immediately greeted by Maxine and her two monsters Hey Hey and Mr. Cube.
 Maxine usually informs Winchell of some trouble or event occurring in Mischief City which the group attends to, resulting in an adventure.
 Once the adventure in Mischief City has concluded, Winchell returns to the real world and is able to deal with the initial problem.